wojtekjaroch/DungeonCrawlJava/readme.md

 ## Introduction

-Dungeon Crawl is a roguelike game inspired by the earliest video games of the 70s and tabletop RPGs.
-This project aims to recreate the thrill of exploring labyrinths, battling monsters, and hunting treasures, all while introducing modern OOP practices.
+Dungeon Expedition is a roguelike adventure influenced by the pioneering video games from the 1970s and tabletop RPGs.
+The goal of this initiative is to capture the excitement of navigating mazes, engaging in combat with creatures, and seeking valuable treasures, all while incorporating contemporary OOP principles.

 ## Project Description
-The game is tile-based and turn-based, challenging players to navigate through procedurally generated dungeons.
-The key features include permadeath, diverse monster behaviors, and interactive dungeon items.
+The gameplay revolves around tiles and turns, presenting players with the challenge of navigating procedurally generated dungeons.
+Key elements encompass permanent death, a variety of monster behaviors, and interactive items scattered throughout the dungeon.

 ## Learning Objectives
-- **OOP Practices**: Gain more practice in Object-Oriented Programming.
+- **Mastery of OOP Concepts: Enhance proficiency in Object-Oriented Programming through practical application.
-- **Design Patterns**: Understand and implement layer separation in game design.
+- **Application of Design Patterns: Grasp and incorporate layer separation principles for effective game design.
-- **JavaFX**: Utilize JavaFX for the game's graphical user interface.
+- **JavaFX Integration: Employ JavaFX for crafting the graphical user interface of the game.

 ## Game Features
-- **Dynamic Environments**: Tile-based, procedurally generated levels with various scenery.
+- **Ever-Changing Environments: Experience tile-based, procedurally generated levels with diverse scenery.
-- **Strategic Gameplay**: ⚔Combat monsters, pick up items, and navigate through dungeons.
+- **Tactical Gameplay: Engage in strategic battles with monsters, collect items, and skillfully navigate through dungeons.
-- **Character Customization**: Optional feature to name characters with special cheat codes.
+- **Personalized Characters: Explore the optional feature allowing players to name characters using special cheat codes for a customized touch.

 ## Development Requirements
 **Backend Development**: The game logic is developed in Java, focusing on clean code and OOP principles.